 - Sweetspots with Etihad Miles: 20,000 Miles One Way to Europe (this post)

-Etihad miles are easy to accrue as Etihad Guest is a 1:1 transfer partner of Citi ThankYou Points and Starpoints from SPG.
+Etihad miles are easy to accrue as Etihad Guest is a 1:1 transfer partner of Citi ThankYou Points, SPG Starpoints, and Amex Membership Rewards.

 Etihad Guest is the loyalty program of Etihad Airlines, flag carrier of the United Arab Emirates based out of Abu Dhabi.
 It is not affiliated with any alliance, but it does have many partners:

 - American Airlines

 - Bangkok Airways